piatoss3612/Cryptopasta/README.md

 - Initially designed to integrate AI with the blockchain for transparency, immutability, and interaction cost tracking.
 - This approach required users to pay for each AI interaction, which could be costly and deter gameplay.
-- Chainlink functions are not supported on the zkSync network and cannot be used with native account abstraction of zkSync.
+- Chainlink functions is not supported on the zkSync Sepolia network, thus it is hard to use it and native account abstraction of zkSync together.

 #### Solution